thkukuk/opensuse-tftp-installer-image/README.md

 Configure your dhcp server to point to the host running the container.
 If there is a firewall in between, load the 'nf_conntrack_tftp' and 'nf_nat_tftp' module.

+To run the container in a kubernetes cluster like SUSE CaaS Platform:

+    kubectl create -f pods/opensuse-installer.yaml